bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 - <b>Go!</b>

 ---
-# Scatter chart - TODO update picture
+# Scatter chart

 - The Scatter view displays the segment durations over time in a 2D plot chart
-	- Each dot represents the time it ended on the X-axis and its duration on the Y-axis
+	- Each dot represents the time it started on the X-axis and its duration on the Y-axis
 	- Makes it possible to spot **outliers**

 <center><img src="images/timingviews_scatter.png"/></center>